 Iulia Hasdeu is a unique phenomenon in Romanian culture.
 She was already speaking, reading and learning French at two years old, and at four she started writing.
 She wrote her first short stories at 7 and her first play at eleven.

-At 16 she was the first Romanian women to be accepted at Sorbonne University from Paris.
+At 16, she was the first Romanian woman to be accepted at Sorbonne University from Paris.
 Unfortunately, in Paris, she got tuberculosis.
 Her bright future was to end when she was 18 years old.

 Instead of treating herself, she cared more of her studies, and when the disease got too rough, she returned to Romania.
 She spent her last days coughing blood and writing.

-It’s said that her father, Bogdan Petriceicu Hasdeu, missed her so much that Iulia’s spirit actually contacted him in order to tell her father that she’s well.
+It’s said that her father, Bogdan Petriceicu Hasdeu, missed her so much that Iulia’s spirit actually contacted him in order to tell her father that she was well.

 Soon after the said incident, Hasdeu dedicated himself to mysticism in order to contact his daughter again and building a temple over her resting place and a Castle in her memory.